 Students may substitute a minor and General Electives for the additional major.
 The regular courses for General Education, Bible/Theology, and Professional Studies will remain the same.
-They may also take the required courses for a minor in addition to their major.
+They may also take the required courses for a minor in addition to an additional major.
 This procedure would provide them with qualifications in an additional field of study.
 If a student has already taken a required course in the minor to fulfill a requirement for the major, then an elective in the minor's field of study may be taken to replace it.
 If no electives are available, then the student may take another general elective in its place.
 To receive the minor in addition to a major, a student must take the number of hours required by that minor in addition to the number of hours required for the major degree program.
+For additional graduation requirements, see "GRADUATION" page 92.

-GENERAL EDUCATION REQUIREMENTS 46 Hours
+GENERAL EDUCATION REQUIREMENTS 44 Hours

-BIBLE/THEOLOGY MAJOR REQUIREMENTS 39 Hours
+BIBLE/THEOLOGY MAJOR REQUIREMENTS 41 Hours

 PROFESSIONAL STUDIES REQUIREMENTS 5 Hours